CZ-NIC/knot/doc/man_kxdpgun.rst

 The utility has to be executed under root or with these capabilities:
 CAP_NET_RAW, CAP_NET_ADMIN, CAP_SYS_ADMIN, CAP_SYS_RESOURCE, CAP_SETPCAP.

+Sending USR1 signal to a running process triggers current statistics dump to the standard output.

+The utility allocates source UDP/TCP ports from the range 2000-65535.

 Exit values
 -----------